May 7, 2017 – Ephesians 3:1-7

 - Explain that the Lord had revealed to Paul that his ministry was to be directed toward the Gentiles.

-- Remind the class that Gentiles are people who are Jewish by birth.
+- Remind the class that Gentiles are people who are NOT Jewish by birth.
 In ancient times they were known to worship false gods and were often very wicked and immoral.

 - Summarize: the Apostle Paul was called by God to take the gospel to the Gentiles.